simplex-chat/simplex-chat/docs/rfcs/2024-03-19-external-services.md

 ### App groups

 App group is a shared container that can be accessed by multiple apps or multiple parts on one app.
 Traditionally it is used for sharing data with the app extensions (e.g., Share or Notification service extensions) and for sharing data between the multiple apps of the same developers.
-It can also be used by sharing the information via files and also communicating between two different running processes via file coordinnator notifications.
+It can also be used by sharing the information via files and also communicating between two different running processes via file coordinator notifications.

 While this approach can be used for sharing files and communication between active processes, it has these limitations:
 - the name of the app group requires some management, as it has to be common for two apps.